 Mumbai: September 2014

 Despite its status as a global economic giant and the largest democracy in the world, India is still considered to be a developing market.
-While the rise of consumerism has helped India secure its place as the 10th largest economy in the world, the instability of India’s government has provided unique challenges for the emerging nation.
+While the rise of consumerism has helped India secure its place as the third largest economy in the world, the instability of India’s government has provided unique challenges for the emerging nation.

 Mumbai Immersion Extension

 As with all international immersions, students also had the opportunity to participate in an optional immersion extension, which took place immediately following the immersion weekend, from September 22-27.
 Immersion extensions allow students to engage in further learning exercises designed to develop a deeper understanding of the local culture and unique business landscape.